Call For Papers

 Manuscript authors are responsible for obtaining copyright permissions for any copyrighted materials included within manuscripts.
 The authors must provide permission letters, when appropriate, to the IJTLHE Editors.
 In addition, all published papers in IJTLHE are published under a Creative Commons Attribution-NoDerivs 3.0 Unported License.

 The IJTLHE is currently indexed in ERIC, EBSCO, Google Scholar, MSN, SilverPlatter, Cambridge Scientific Abstracts, OCLC, Ovid, ProQuest, and Thompson Dialog.
-This level of indexing provides millions of teacher, researchers, students, and administrators with access to IJTLHE published articles.
+This level of indexing provides millions of teachers, researchers, students, and administrators with access to IJTLHE published articles.

 All manuscripts accepted for publication are subject to copyediting by Associate Editors.
 Subsequent to copyediting, and prior to publication, authors will be provided galley proofs to correct errors and provide final approval of all changes.